nxl365/New_rank_score/README.md

 4. Incorporating Allele frequency filtering:
   If MAF > 0.01 and the model prediction is `pathogenic`, change `pathogenic` to `benign` without changing the score.
 The MAF is calculated as the minimum value among the AF-related variables, including ’AF_ESP’, ’AF_EXAC’, ’AF_TGP’, ’Frq’, ’GNOMADAF_popmax’, and ’SWEGENAF’, if any of these variables have a null value, it is skipped in the calculation

-5. write the prediction and score output back to `vcf.gz` file
+5. Writing the prediction and score output back to `vcf.gz` file